 The Pole Building was completed in June, 2006 – the result of an enormous community-wide effort.
 We received grants from the Meyer Memorial Trust, the Illinois Valley Community Development Organization, and an Economic Development Grant from the Josephine County Commissioners for materials.
 SCEC members and local residents contributed a total of $7,395.00 in $25.00 to $500.00 donations.
 Many of the poles were sustainably harvested and donated by Camp Forest.
 They were hand peeled by a crew of volunteers and the result is a truly beautiful and unique building.
 Thousands of volunteer hours, donations of materials, and borrowed equipment make this building a real community accomplishment.
 The 3000 square foot building is the permanent home of our summer Farmers Market and is available for rent.

 Gymnasium – The SCEC has a full size gymnasium.
 The gym provides a large open space that can be decorated for a variety of uses.
 Tables can be set up to seat 150-200 people, and the space allows for an assembly of 529.
-This space is frequently used for athletic activities (there is a basketball court and volleyball nets), concerts (there is a stage at the front of the gym and a smaller portable stage that can be placed anywhere in the gym), fund raisers (Walter Mondale spoke here a couple of years ago and several organizations have held large fund raising events including dinner and speakers), and receptions.
+This space is frequently used for athletic activities (there is a basketball court and volleyball nets), concerts (there is a stage at the front of the gym and a smaller portable stage that can be placed anywhere in the gym), fund raisers ( in the past, Walter Mondale spoke here and several organizations have held large fund raising events including dinner and speakers), and receptions.

 The Children’s Room is available for activities with children of all ages.
 There is a small book area with some comfortable chairs and an arts and crafts area with paints, crayons and some crafting materials.
 There is a large selection of toys and blocks for toddlers and preschoolers and an area set up for infants with a crib and other baby equipment.
 There is also a large doll house with lots of Barbies, along with Hot Wheels and Legos for primary age children.
 We have a television with a VCR and a large floor space for any creative activity you might like.
 This can be rented as a child care room along with another area (you provide a supervisor) or as a place to have fun or teach classes to a group of children.

 Computer/Internet Access.
 The SCEC offers on-site computer and internet access to the public free of charge (donations welcome!)
-Computer and internet access is available every weekday 1 to 4 PM.
+Computer and internet access is available during office hours 1 to 4 PM.
 The SCEC also operates a wireless internet router, so you can access the internet through your laptop with wireless internet capability from anywhere in the facility.

 The SCEC is solar powered.
 A 6-kilowatt photovoltaic solar system generates clean, renewable electricity for the SCEC facility.
 This system uses net-metering, which means there are no batteries and almost no maintenance.
 Electricity generated by the system directly powers the SCEC generating between $40 and $80 worth of electricity a month.
 When the system is generating more electricity than the SCEC is using, the excess generated power goes back in to the grid, and the SCEC is credited for the contribution.
 This project was made possible by a grant from the Energy Trust of Oregon with substantial donations of time and equipment by Bob Maynard from Energy Outfitters, Bob-O Schultz from Electron Connection, and Kerry Whitehead from Renewable Energy Systems.